-For more information and general policy for applications please click on the links on the left side of this page.
+For more information, deadlines and general policy for applications please click on the links on the left side of this page.

-Every four years, CDC supports and often also administers the IMU – ICM Travel Grants Program, offering travel support to mathematicians based in developing countries to attend the International Congresses of Mathematics.
+Every four years, CDC supports and in the past also administered the IMU – ICM Travel Grants Program, offering travel support to mathematicians based in developing countries to attend the International Congresses of Mathematicians (ICM).

-The next ICM will be held 2018 in Rio, Brazil.
-Information about support will be published on this website in 2016.
+Information about support will be published on this website in 2017.

 For grants, call for applications and support programs from other institutions (e.g. CIMPA), please go here.